ssammarshall/SunDevilConnect/README.md

 see above

 ### 3. Set the proper URL
-    in src/constants.js, there is a variable called backendURL.
+    In src/constants.js, there is a variable called backendURL.
 When the backend server was set up, it should say "Starting development server at http:// followed by a bunch of numbers.
 Set backendURL in the constants class to those numbers, including the periods and including the :8000 at the end (this should not be required during development.
 Do the entire IP address, but not the HTTP part).

 ### 4. Run Frontend
 ```